code-423n4/2023-03-mute/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  N/A
-- How many contracts are in scope?:
+- How many contracts are in scope?:   6
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  1133
-- How many external imports are there?:
+- How many external imports are there?: 4
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  5
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Composition
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  75
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  false
-- Please describe required context:
+- Please describe required context:   n/a
-- Does it use an oracle?:
+- Does it use an oracle?:  no
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  No
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: x*y for normal pools, x3y+y3x for stable pools
-- Does it use a timelock function?:
+- Does it use a timelock function?:  Yes
-- Is it an NFT?:
+- Is it an NFT?: No
-- Does it have an AMM?:
+- Does it have an AMM?:   Yes
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:   Yes; We use the Velodrome Stable Curve which is a fork of uniV2 with modifications.
+We have applied LP governance & a dynamic fee model.
-- Does it use rollups?:
+- Does it use rollups?:   No
-- Is it multi-chain?:
+- Is it multi-chain?:  No
-- Does it use a side-chain?:
+- Does it use a side-chain?: Yes; EVM-compatible side-chain
+- Specific areas to be addressed: We want to find any exploits that result in loss of funds for our bond contract and amplifier contract.
+We are not concerned heavily with our AMM as it uses battle tested code, however is in the scope still as our bond / amplifier contracts utilize it.
 ```

 # Tests